cameronhirbodi/ch-design/_posts/portfolio/2021-04-11-honda_sports_ev_instr_clust.md

 <section>
 <h5>Objective</h5>

+<p>After I personally witnessed the reveal of the Honda Sports EV at the 2017 Tokyo Motor Show, I noticed the concept vehicle did not include an interior.
+Since my imagination began to run with ideas, I decided to build a fully featured instrument panel.
+This of course is <b>not an official work from Honda</b> and purely a fun exercise I took upon myself.</p>

-<p>This exercise consisted of building the fully featured instrument panel for the Honda Sports EV concept since it was never showcased.
-It was crucial to incorporate Honda's familiar racing DNA while still allowing clear and legible data for the driver.
-The Honda Sports EV should be fun to drive and the driver should feel one with it.</p>
+<p>I felt an important piece was to incorporate Honda's familiar racing DNA while still allowing clear and legible data for the driver.
+The Honda Sports EV should be fun to drive and the driver should feel at one with it.</p>

 <div class="lightgallery">
   <a href="\images\portfolio\honda_sports_ev_instr_panel\honda_sports_ev.jpg"><img src="\images\portfolio\honda_sports_ev_instr_panel\honda_sports_ev.jpg" alt="Honda Sports EV Concept"></a>